What we do in Ngoli

 Amazingly the local town, Kasama, has a science equipment store, complete with gold leaf electroscopes.

 NGOLI Mother and Baby Ward Project

 Ngoli has a part-completed mother and baby ward.
 Mothers currently have nowhere to rest after giving birth and consequently have to return home, often on the back of a bicycle, a few short hours after giving birth.

-The project was started by another funder and completing the mother and baby ward will have a significant health impact on the community.
+The project was started by DAPP and we are working with them to complete the facility.
+This will have a significant health impact on the community.